-Fitbit currently sells two activity tracker wristbands – the Fitbit Flex and the Fitbit Charge – and two belt-clip or carry-on activity trackers: Fitbit Zip and Fitbit One.
+Fitbit currently sells four activity tracker wristbands – the Fitbit Flex, Fitbit Charge, Fitbit Charge HR, and Fitbit Surge – and two belt-clip or carry-on activity trackers: Fitbit Zip and Fitbit One.
 Which is best for you?
 Which one should you get?
-Should you wait for the new Fitbit Charge HR or Surge or buy the Flex or Charge now?

 Choosing the best Fitbit for you will come down to features and price, but you should also consider size, battery life and of course looks.
 Which Fitbit is best depends on what you want and how much you’re willing to pay.
 We explain all in the buying guide to the Fitbit activity trackers.
 Fitbit trackers compared and features in detail.